jefelewis/fbi-crime-data-rest-api-to-graphql/README.md

 The data comes directly from the Federal Bureau of Investigation's REST API.
 A summary of endpoints and documentation can be found here: https://crime-data-explorer.fr.cloud.gov/api

 ## GraphQL (Packages Used)
-This GraphQL server uses apollo-server-express and not Facebook's graphql-express
+This GraphQL server uses apollo-server-express and not Facebook's graphql-express.

 ## GraphQL Server (Start)
     npm run server